lukuang/InfoChain/README.md

   * -tqf: temporal query file, the temporal Indri query parameter file

   #### Some advice
-  Feel free to execute multiple instances with **different** vector method.
+  Feel free to execute multiple instances with **different** vector methods.
 However, executing multiple instances with same vector method might be a bad idea since they might try to read/write the document vector information at the same time.

   #### Extra utilities
   There is a script [easy_baseline/view_entity.py](https://github.com/lukuang/InfoChain/blob/master/easy_baseline/view_entity.py) through which you can show the surrounding  text of a common entity for both queries to get an idea about how the entity is used in the two disasters.
 There are three parameters of it: